EntilZha/PyFunctional/README.md

 ### CSV, Aggregate Functions, and Set functions

-In `examples/camping_purchases.csv` there is a list of camping purchases.
-Let's do some cast analysis and compare it to the required camping gear list stored in `examples/gear_list.txt`.
+In [examples/camping_purchases.csv](examples/camping_purchases.csv) there is a list of camping purchases.
+Let's do some cost analysis and compare it to the required camping gear list stored in [examples/gear_list.txt](examples/gear_list.txt).

 ```python
 purchases = seq.csv('examples/camping_purchases.csv')